What Constitutes Height And Weight Discrimination In Michigan Workplaces?

 If you are an employee or employer with a dispute concerning height or weight discrimination, you need an experienced workplace discrimination attorney to help.

-Why Choose Schwartz Law For Workplace Discrimination Issues?
+Why Choose Schwartz Law Firm For Workplace Discrimination Issues?

 Schwartz Law Firm has plenty of experience representing both employees and employers in workplace discrimination cases.
 Our experience working on both sides of employment law issues allows us to anticipate the other party’s arguments.
 This knowledge helps to create and solidify a winning strategy for your case.